-The Marriott School subject pool is comprised of undergraduate and graduate students in business classes.
-Business classes include marketing, accounting, OBHR, information systems, recreation management, and public management courses.
-Professors who provide course credit for student participation in these studies support fellow faculty members and assist in the Marriott School research productivity.
+The BYU Marriott subject pool is comprised of undergraduate and graduate students in business classes.
+Business classes include marketing, accounting, HR, information systems, experience design, and public administration courses.
+Professors who provide course credit for student participation in these studies support fellow faculty members and assist in BYU Marriott research productivity.

-Faculty members can access two Marriott School subject pools: a paid research pool and a student subject pool.
+Faculty members can access two BYU Marriott subject pools: a paid research pool and a student subject pool.
 The paid research pool includes Provo-area adults, including BYU students, who are paid $5 for every thirty minutes of participation.
-The student subject pool consists of Marriott School students who are offered extra credit for their participation.
-All professors within the Marriott School can invite their students to participate.
+The student subject pool consists of BYU Marriott students who are offered extra credit for their participation.
+All professors within BYU Marriott can invite their students to participate.
 While the extra credit subject pool operates throughout the year, the paid subject pool is organized on a more limited basis.

 To add a class into the subject pool, complete the following steps:

 - Email the lab manager to give permission for your class to be included in the subject pool

 - Within the email, detail the class name, professor and section to be added

 - Specify the number of research credits for class members to complete